input-output-hk/partner-chains/docs/user-guides/chain-builder.md

 (4 rows)
 ```

-If any command fails restart postgres service:
+If any command fails, restart postgres service:
 `sudo systemctl restart postgresql.service`

 This check should return empty.
 It will be filled with db sync relations:
 `PGPASSFILE=~/cardano-db-sync/config/pgpass-preview ./postgresql-setup.sh --check`

 3. Run DB Sync as a service

 ```
 sudo tee /etc/systemd/system/cardano-db-sync.service > /dev/null <<EOF
 [Unit]